-Due to an urgent need for health care providers in the area, the Temple College Adult Education and Literacy program has scholarships available for training and certification for Certified Nursing Aide (with enhanced Telemetry training), Electrocardiography (EKG) Technician, Phlebotomy Technician and Commercial Drivers License (CDL).
+Due to a continuous need for healthcare providers in the area, the Temple College Adult Education and Literacy program (AEL) has scholarships available for training and certification for Clinical Medical Assistant (CMA), Certified Nurse Aide (CNA), Electrocardiography (EKG) Technician, and Phlebotomy Technician.

-Certified Nursing Aides work in health care facilities, where they assist nurses in providing patient care.
+Certified Nurse Aides (CNA) work in healthcare facilities, where they assist nurses in providing patient care.
 Nurse aides perform basic care functions such as bathing, grooming and feeding patients, assisting nurses with medical equipment and checking patients’ vital signs under the supervision of a licensed vocational nurse or a registered nurse.
-They work in many types of health care facilities, including hospitals, long‐term care facilities, home health agencies, community health clinics, hospices, and physicians’ offices.
-The addition of enhanced Telemetry training provides the basic knowledge needed to assist and specialize in Electrocardiography, a need identified by current healthcare employers.
+They work in many types of healthcare facilities, including hospitals, long‐term care facilities, home-health agencies, community health clinics, hospices, and physicians’ offices.
+The addition of enhanced telemetry training provides the basic knowledge needed to assist and specialize in electrocardiography, a need identified by current healthcare employers.

-Electrocardiography (EKG) Technicians work in hospitals, physician offices and other health facilities and are key members of the medical team.
-Duties of a EKG technician include conducting electrocardiogram testing, preparing patients for various cardiovascular test, checking quality of recorded data, reporting findings to the attending physician and maintaining cardiography equipment in good working order.
+Electrocardiography (EKG) technicians work in hospitals, physician offices and other health facilities, and are key members of the medical team.
+Duties of an EKG technician include conducting electrocardiogram testing, preparing patients for various cardiovascular tests, checking quality of recorded data, reporting findings to the attending physician and maintaining cardiograph equipment.

-Phlebotomy Technicians work in hospitals, physician offices and other health facilities, and are an important member of the clinical laboratory team.
-Duties of a phlebotomy technician may include drawing blood, preparing specimens for storage or testing, assembling equipment and verifying patients’ records.
+Phlebotomy technicians work in hospitals, physician offices and other health facilities, and are an important member of the clinical laboratory team.
+Duties of a phlebotomy technician may include drawing blood, preparing specimens for storage or testing, assembling equipment and verifying patient records.
 A phlebotomist may also conduct patient interviews and screen donors at a blood bank.

 The courses will be offered through Temple College’s Business and Continuing Education Division.
 Those who are selected for the program receive additional training in adult basic education contextualized to fit their core field, soft skills and workforce preparation training.